mwinel/sea-notes-saas-starter-kit/README.md

 - 🗄️ Database integration (DigitalOcean PostgreSQL)
 - 🚀 One-click deploy to DigitalOcean App Platform
 - 📊 User dashboard
+- 📝 Example notes app functionality (create, edit, delete notes)
 - ✨ Modern, responsive UI (Next.js, React, Material UI)

 Developers can use this kit as a clean, flexible starting point for your own SaaS app — or as a reference app to see how all the core pieces fit together on DigitalOcean.

 It shows how real-world features are implemented using DO services.
+The included notes app functionality serves as a practical example of how to build business logic on top of this foundation.
 It also works really well with tools like ChatGPT or Claude.
 You can literally point your LLM at this repo and say:

 "Build me something like this, but for [my idea]," and it'll scaffold your app using similar patterns — auth, billing, storage, GenAI, etc., all running on DigitalOcean.